craigfrancis/framework/framework/0.1/doc/helpers/secrets.md

 To generate a new key pair, simply run this command:

-    ./cli --secrets=export
+    ./cli --secret=export

 To create an export, append a comma, then the public key:

-    ./cli --secrets=export,KA2P.0.Gd3Y...GVDI
+    ./cli --secret=export,KA2P.0.Gd3Y...GVDI

 You will probably want to store this in a file, so maybe use something like:

-    ./cli --secrets=export,KA2P.0.Gd3Y...GVDI > /path/to/file
+    ./cli --secret=export,KA2P.0.Gd3Y...GVDI > /path/to/file

 To import, which you should be checking frequently to prove that it's working, use:

-    ./cli --secrets=import,KA2S.0.825T...mqqc < tmp
+    ./cli --secret=import,KA2S.0.825T...mqqc < tmp

 ---

 ## Key Rotation

-For keys you have stored with the secrets helper, like those to encrypt files...
+For keys you have stored with the secret helper, like those to encrypt files...

-TODO [secrets-keys] - Not complete yet... also, can the list of current key ID's be exported (inc created/edited dates), so the old keys can be removed.
+TODO [secret-keys] - Not complete yet... also, can the list of current key ID's be exported (inc created/edited dates), so the old keys can be removed.

 1. Add a new key to your config file:

-    $secrets['service.key'] = ['type' => 'key'];
+    $secret['service.key'] = ['type' => 'key'];

 2. Run the following to generate the first key:

-    ./cli --secrets=check
+    ./cli --secret=check

 To rotate the key:

 1. Create a new key that can be used; the old key IDs and new key ID will be shown (or `key-list` can be used):

-    ./cli --secrets=key-create,service.key
+    ./cli --secret=key-create,service.key

     New Key: 9
     Old Keys: 7, 8

-	./cli --secrets=key-list,service.key
+	./cli --secret=key-list,service.key

     New Key: 9
     Old Keys: 7, 8